slowrunner/Focal_Noetic_Hands_On_ROS/Docs/Install_From_Image.md

 ## 3) First Boot (can be in any Pi4, does not need to be mounted to GoPiGo3 yet)
-  - **Connect Keyboard, HDMI Display, and Mouse**
+  - **Connect Mouse, HDMI Display, (and Wired Keyboard if available)**
   - Turn Battery Switch to On
   - Press the GoPiGo3 power (on) button to start the first boot
   - The system will boot, then reboot,
-    **after about 4 minutes** ... it will display the desktop with pi username filled in (It may also show console - click the mouse or wiggle the mouse a while till it repaints the desktop)
+    **after about 4 minutes** ... it will display the desktop with pi username filled in (It may also show console - click the mouse to repaint the desktop)
-  - Click on the Pi user (or press Enter Key)
+  - Click on the Pi user
+    (or press Enter Key on wired keyboard )
-  - Enter robots1234 for the password
+  - Enter robots1234 for the password and then press Enter-key
+    **If no wired keyboard:**
+    - Click on the "Accessibility" tiny person widget, click on "Screen Keyboard"
+    - type robots1234 - if don't see "dots" as you click keys:
+      click in Password entry-box **TWICE** (screen keyboard will close then open again)
+      Click keys for robots1234, then click "Enter/Return" key
+    - Click pull-down arrow on far right top of display (Settings)
+      Scroll in left pane of Settings to Universal Access, Click it
+      Click Screen Keyboard to show "on" (right side of toggle)
+      Close Settings
 ## 4)  === Change passwords
   - Click terminal icon ">_" on left
   - $